FhenixProtocol/cofhe-docs/docs/devdocs/fhe-library/trivial-encryption.md

 In this case, `multiplier` should be considered public, even though it is stored in encrypted format.

 :::important[Important]
-`euints` are only confidential when they are formed from encrypted inputs.
+`euints` are only confidential when they are formed from encrypted `inEuint` inputs, which are encrypted off-chain.
 :::

-When two encrypted numbers are combined in an FHE operation, the result is still not confidential, because an observer can keep track of the calculations.
+When two trivially-encrypted numbers are combined in an FHE operation, the result is still not confidential, because an observer can keep track of the calculations.

 ### Example
 ```solidity